DataONEorg/Education/_lessons/lessons/05_qaqc/index.md

 # QA/QC  During Data Entry

-Design data storage well
+.full-width[Design data storage well:
-.full-width[* Minimize number of times items that must be entered repeatedly
+* Minimize number of times items that must be entered repeatedly
 * Use consistent terminology
 * Atomize data: one cell per piece of information Document changes to data